gcbrains/brand/README.md

 # Branding

-Contains resources and usage details about GC Brains brand.
+Contains resources and usage details about our brand.

-GC Brains branding is still in progress.
+GC Brains branding is still a work in progress.
 What we've decided so far is;

 - Brand name;
   - ✅ Correct: GC Brains